RandomLuckyG/telegram-download-daemon-radarr-sonarr/README.md

 A Telegram Daemon (not a bot) for file downloading automation for channels of which you have admin privileges Into Radarr and Sonarr Media Files.

 Telegram bots are limited to 20Mb file size downloads.
-So this agent or daemon allow bigger downloads (limited to 2GB by Telegram APIs).
+So this agent or daemon allow bigger downloads.

 Download Movies And TV Shows From Telegram Straight into Radarr/ Sonnar Media Folders